 Create a new Namespace

-To create a new Namespace, you first have to switch to the correct overview.
-Select the Namespace from the admin button.
+To create a new namespace, you first have to switch to the correct page.
+Please click on Toolbox in the Navigation bar and afterwards on the tab Namespace on the left side.

-After entering the name and description, save your newly defined Namespace by clicking on the button with the disk on the top right corner.
+After entering the name and description, save your newly defined Namespace by clicking the Save button below.

 If you have made changes, that you want to undo, click on the revert button next to the save button in the top right corner.